- Sort By Use

 This helped me feel calm and cool when talking to people instead of clenching up and having little to say.
 Some days it seemed good for my mood but others I felt uncomfortable or basically no difference.
 I’m investigating why...

 Some effects build a tolerance right away while others don’t.
 Breaks are a no-brainer; some benefits can even stick with you when you stop taking it so look out for that.
 It doesn’t cause much stimulation but I suspect it’s what kept me up on one or two nights when I took it past 6pm.
 My dosages never went above 30mg.

-Overall it’s probably not my go-to solution for depression but it helped with anxiety and social ease.
+Overall it’s probably not my go-to solution but it helped with social ease.
 Meditation was enhanced if I might add.
 It worked well as a general nootropic too.

 5 Stars because it’s a high quality and tested product that came in exactly the way it was advertised.
 Great site <3 Joey on 13th Dec 2017

 So as a full time employee working a manual labor job, student, and film score producer, I'm usually stressed to hell and more than willing to try new nootropics with anxiolyic properties.
 Noopept has been my daily driver for its ability to reliably induce a state of mental clarity, but it's effects on mood are variable for me.
 I decided to try fasoracetam to see what it could offer.